dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

     A program that submits problems to solvers.

-.. _org_def:
+.. _admin_def_organization:

 *   **Organization**

     Any organization such as a company or institution that has one or more associated projects.

-.. _org_admin:
+.. _admin_def_organization_administrator:

 *   **Organization administrator**

     A project member who has the Organization Admin role.

-.. _project_def:
+.. _admin_def_project:

 *   **Project**

     A logical or organizational grouping of project members that is used to manage members' solver access.

-.. _project_admin:
+.. _admin_def_project_administrator:

 *   **Project administrator**

     A project member who has the Project Admin role.

-.. _project_member:
+.. _admin_def_project_member:

 *   **Project member**

     A user who has joined a project in the Leap service, also known as a *member*.

-.. _role:
+.. _admin_def_role:

 *   **Role**

     A role gives a member the privileges to perform specific actions in a project or organization.
 A role can be either *Project Admin*, *User*, or *Organization Admin*.
 The *Project Admin* role is intended for people who administer a project.
 The *Organization Admin* role is intended for people who administer an organization and its associated projects.
 Only members with the *Project Admin* or *Organization Admin* role can access Leap Admin.
     The *User* role is intended for people whose main activity is submitting problems.
-For more information, see :ref:`user_roles`.
+For more information, see :ref:`admin_user_roles`.

-.. _seat:
+.. _admin_def_seat:

 *   **Seat**

     A seat represents access to a project's solvers for a single member or application.
 A customer contract specifies the number of seats that are available for each seat type.

-.. _seat_type:
+.. _admin_def_seat_type:

 *   **Seat type**

     |seat_type_def|

-    For more information, see :ref:`seat_types`.
+    For more information, see :ref:`admin_seat_types`.

-.. _solver_access_limit:
+.. _admin_def_solver_access_limit:

 *   **Solver access limit**